ibra1987/js-code-highlight/README.md

 ### A simple Javascript highlighter

-This is a little a challenge I taught I could try to take as a newbie.
+This is a little challenge I taught I could try to take as a newbie.